 It isn't just the houses in Savannah, that are haunted - as you explore the Squares located throughout the Historic District, you'd be surprised to hear how many are hauntedBuy Tickets Online

 Savannah, Georgia, is known for a lot of different things.
 Its haunted mansions, for one, are a major highlight to visitors of the city.
-But perhaps one aesthetic feature that is broadcasted from photograph to photograph is the city's beloved squares.
+But perhaps one aesthetic feature that is broadcasted from photograph to photograph is the city's beloved Squares in Savannah.
 With 24 squares in total, these green spaces have become the preferred places in the city for picnics, hanging out with friends, people-watching . . . and ghosts.

 Whether the squares have lived another life in a different past time as a burial ground, public execution spot or simply a park, many of Savannah's squares have their own secrets to unveil and their own ghostly lore.
 And as for the haunted mansions situated on the green, well, their paranormal phenomena only add to the overall spectral presences in the Historic District.

 Which Haunted Savannah Square should you visit during your stay?
 Check them out below and be sure to keep note of your personal favorites.

 Madison Square is widely considered one of the most haunted outdoor locations in Savannah.
 Reports of shadow people and other ghostly figures have been reported in Madison Square.
 In the area of Madison Square there was fighting during the Battle of Savannah in the American Revolutionary War.
 Are these ghostly figures the ghost of war?

 One of the most haunted Squares in Savannah, Lafayette Square is surrounded by haunted homes and buildings.
 What is it that makes Lafayette Square so haunted?
 The Andrew Low House and the Hamilton-Turner Inn is also on Lafayette Square.